alexandros301/modular_synthesizer/README.md

-In the directory of this project create a directory with the name 'generic_abstractions' and place there the patches inlet_state.pd, set_inputs.pd, set_outputs.pd and switch_state.pd, and another directory (in the parent directory), called 'modules', and there place adc_dac~.pd, pow_sine~.pd, var_shapes~.pd and template_module~.pd, cause all these abstractions are being called by the main patch, and their relative paths are being used in [ declare ] (template_module~.pd is not being called, it's just there for people to understand how they should program their modules).
+In the directory of this project create a directory with the name 'generic_abstractions' and place there the patches inlet_state.pd, set_inputs.pd, set_outputs.pd and switch_state.pd, and another directory (in the parent directory), called 'modules', and there place adc_dac~.pd, pow_sine~.pd, var_shapes~.pd and template_module~.pd, cause all these abstractions are being called by the main patch, and their relative paths are being used in the declare object (template_module~.pd is not being called, it's just there for people to understand how they should program their modules).